sasquatch678/A-Painted-World/Gameplay.md/Magic.md

 A new rare item called Welkynd Essence can be found - using it allows creation of one custom spell for free.

 ### Various Changes to Spell Mechanics

-- Magic Effect Combinations occur when the same target is hit by 2 interacting effects.
-The first time that happens, you'll see a tutorial message.

 - New Concentration Spells will continue their effects as long as Cast key is held or until Magicka runs out.